 Everyone has a preferred way in which they process information and learn new skills.
-Sometimes presenting the information in a way that agrees with your child’s learning style will help the concept become clear.
+Sometimes presenting the information in a way that agrees with your child’s learning style (learning preference, if you prefer) will help the concept become clear.
 Here are 3 things to remember:

 1. Beware of labeling.